pulumi/terraform-provider-aws/website/docs/r/cloudfront_distribution.html.markdown

 * `restrictions` (Required) - The [restriction
     configuration](#restrictions-arguments) for this distribution (maximum one).

-* `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the resource. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 * `viewer_certificate` (Required) - The [SSL
     configuration](#viewer-certificate-arguments) for this distribution (maximum